medusa717/medusa717/README.md

 Reliable AI Infrastructure
 ```

-I'm particularly interested in the next generation of **AI-native software**, where intelligent systems become deeply integrated into the way applications are designed and operated.
+I'm particularly interested in the next generation of **AI-native software** where intelligent systems become deeply integrated into the way applications are designed and operated.

 ---